 IB guard contains peppermint oil which has been shown to have strong antibacterial and antioxidant activities.
+It also prevents Candida overgrowth.

 In the article "Antibacterial and antioxidant activities of Mentha piperita L "published in the scientific journal 'Arabian Journal of Chemistry' it states "It (IB Guard) was found that the distilled concentrations of essential oil inhibited the growth of microorganisms and the results were comparable with those of antibiotic gentamycin. "